XuewenWangUGA/TRcaller/README.md

 # Quick start

 After downloading the tool.
 Run with the test data set coming with TRcaller.
 Type the following command beblow in your command terminal: The v2.0 after TRcaller will be version number, TRcallerv2.0, you can remove the version number as needed.
+Just two files are required, the bed file with position of TR in a reference genome and the read alignment file.

 `java -jar TRcaller.jar -b ForensicCODIS_v1.1.bed -i HG002.GRCh38.2x250.subset.bam`